nordugrid/arc/.gittools/README.md

+Please do not change anything in these files.
+If you want to modify the tools, copy the folder outside of your git repo, and work from there.

 See instructions for installation and use of python gitlab: http://python-gitlab.readthedocs.io/en/stable/index.html

 You must make your private access token, see instructions: https://docs.gitlab.com/ce/user/profile/personal_access_tokens.html